neherlab/pangraph/docs/docs/pypangraph/t07-junction-stats.md

 - **`accessory_length`** — total unique accessory content (bp) summed across all distinct accessory blocks ever seen at the junction.
 - **`n_non_empty`** — out of the isolates that share the edge, how many actually carry accessory content between the two flanking core blocks (the rest have the two backbone blocks sitting directly adjacent).

 In addition to this, the `n_isolates` column indicates in how many isolates the junction was found.
-Cases where this number is smaller than the total number of paths in the graph typically indicate core-genome synteny breaks.
+Cases where this number is smaller than the total number of genomes typically indicate synteny changes in some.
 This is discussed further in the "_transitive junctions_" dropdown below.

 <details>
     <summary>**full column reference**</summary>